 - today, LEXX is a biotech business and their current work exploring DehydraTECHTM technology to treat hypertension is important and exciting. - 2.
-LEXX has only traded on the NASDAQ for some nine weeks but overall liquidity has increased significantly and trading and ownership of Lexaria by American investors has risen dramatically.
+LEXX has only traded on the NASDAQ for some nine pertension testing that should start flowing before the end of Q2 with many new American investor eyes on the prize could result in astronomical returns for investors.